OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

     - 27002 control 8.16 Monitoring activities.
 Gap: covers this control fully
     - [OpenCRE on Detect and respond](https://www.opencre.org/cre/887-750)

 - **#DEVSECURITY** (management).
-The security management system needs to take into account the AI particularity: the AI development infrastructure holds sensitive information - regarding people, process and technology perspective.
+Development security: the security management system needs to take into account the AI particularity: the AI development infrastructure holds sensitive information - regarding people, process and technology perspective.
 E.g. screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.

   Links to standards:

   - 27001 Information Security Management System, with the particularity

 - **#SEGREGATEDATA** (development-time infosec).
-Store sensitive training or test data in a separated environment with restricted access.
+Segregate data: store sensitive training or test data in a separated environment with restricted access.

   Links to standards: